dartoos-dev/formdator/README.md

 packages, include:

 - Dependency-free package: there is only pure Dart code.
-- Object-oriented mindset: validation elements are **immutable** objects that can be combined in various configurations.
+- Object-oriented mindset: validation elements are **immutable objects** that can be combined in various configurations.
-- Classes with short - yet meaningful - names like `Req` for required fields;
+- Classes with short — yet meaningful — names like `Req` for required fields;
-  `ReqEmail` for a non-empty, well-formed email; `Len` for length constraints;
+  `ReqEmail` for non-empty, well-formed emails; `Len` for length constraints;
   `Int` for integer-only values; and so on.
-- Easy-to-compose validators: for example, the `Trim(Email())` command produces a validator that trims the entered email before validating it.
+- Easy-to-compose validators: the command `Trim(Email())` produces a validator that trims the entered email before validating it.
 - Multiple validation at once: you can apply multiple validation rules at once by using the `Pair` or `Rules` classes.
-- Built-in set of compound validators: e.g. to validate an email and limit its length to a maximum of 50 characters, simply use an instance of the `Email.len(50)` class — **write less; do more!**
+- Built-in set of compound validators: e.g. to validate an email and limit its length to a maximum of 50 characters, simply use an instance of `Email.len(50)` — **write less; do more!**

 For easier integration with the Flutter form fields, every validator implements the `call()` method so that any validator object can be called as a function —